|

 the river.

-the leadership of one of the Sultan’s warriors, Saiyid Mashhur.
-However,
+leadership of one of the Sultan’s warriors, Saiyid Mashhur.
+However, at

-family were responsible.
-The Saiyid vowed vengeance and at once went over
+Sultan’s family were responsible.
+The Saiyid vowed vengeance and at

-As in Perak, the Chinese tin-miners brought their quarrels to add
+in Perak, the Chinese tin-miners brought their quarrels to add to

-to the general confusion.
-The Chinese were the source of most of the state’s
+the general confusion.
+The Chinese were the source of most of the

-wealth and the rival Malay chiefs sought alliances with the leaders of
+state’s wealth and the rival Malay chiefs sought alliances with the

-the various Chinese warring factions to gain control of key tin-mining
+leaders of the various Chinese warring factions to gain control of key

 to maintain some kind of order with a private army of fighting men.